geerlingguy/beast-challenge/README.md

 The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet, they can only handle 3A at 30V, so they are not rated for the current we'll be drawing.

 Because of that, we will daisy chain another set of relays that are rated at 10A at 30V.
-For wiring diagrams, refer to the Notion doc.
 The relays are controlled via code in the Room app scripts.

 There is also a convenient `light.py` script which allows for setting a room color directly on the device, e.g. `./light.py white`.
 Note that you may need to temporarily stop the lighting control script: `sudo systemctl stop light-control`.